omniphx/forrest/README.md

 3. Under Build click Create -> Apps
 4. Scroll to the bottom and click New under Connected Apps.
 5. Enter the following details for the remote application:
     * Connected App Name
     * API Name
     * Contact Email
     * Enable OAuth Settings under the API dropdown
     * Callback URL
     * Select access scope (Full is recommended)
 6. Click Save

 After saving, you will now be given a Consumer Key and Consumer Secret.

 ### Configuration
-Run the following `artisan` command to publish your config file:
+Publish your config file using the `artisan` command:

 ```bash
 php artisan config:publish omniphx/forrest
 ```

-The config file can now be found in: `app/config/omniphx/forrest/config.php`
+The config file is published in: `app/config/omniphx/forrest/config.php`

-Update your config file with your `clientId`, `clientSecret`, `loginURL` and `callbackURI` that you plan on using.
+Update your config file with your `clientId`, `clientSecret`, `loginURL` and `callbackURI`.

 Additionally, you can specify a `authRedirect` that will redirect the user once the callback is complete.